ohmp/james-project/src/adr/0035-distributed-listeners-configuration.md

 which defines a new guice binding for a new mailbox listener.
 Events will still be emitted (and consumed by other James servers) however a local James upgrade will be required to effectively be able to start processing these events.
 The binding will not need to be redefined.

-Integration tests relying on additional mailbox listeners of the distributed James product will require to be ported to perform additional mailbox listener registry with this WebAdmin endpoint.
-JMAP SpamAssassin, quota mailing tests are concerned.

 We will also expose an endpoint listing the groups currently in use, and for each group the associated configuration, if any.
 This will query the **configured mailbox listener aggregate**.